Automated Provisioning – Everything You Need to Know

 The process of accessing an enterprise’s communication resources would get complex if every individual user had to follow a long-drawn manual provisioning process to activate their device.
-Auto-provisioning is emerging as an automated, one-click solution that is freeing users from the time-consuming process of manually provisioning their phone systems.
+Automated provisioning is emerging as an automated, one-click solution that is freeing users from the time-consuming process of manually provisioning their phone systems.

-In this blog, we will look at how auto-provisioning works, its impact on the management of business phone systems, and the benefits it brings to businesses.
+In this blog, we will look at how automated provisioning works, its impact on the management of business phone systems, and the benefits it brings to businesses.

 There are two types of provisioning: manual and automated.
 An organization’s customer experiences and operational efficiency are directly impacted by the method they choose to provision their devices.

 Manual provisioning, on the other hand, requires time and hands-on availability of your network engineers.
-Choosing an auto-provisioning model is a much simpler and time-saving tool.
-For instance, to deploy VoIP devices, service providers can connect them to a centralized, auto-provisioning server, allowing them to streamline the deployment process and onboarding operations.
+Choosing an auto provisioning model is a much simpler and time-saving tool.
+For instance, to deploy VoIP devices, service providers can connect them to a centralized, automated provisioning server, allowing them to streamline the deployment process and onboarding operations.
 IP telephony service providers usually manage thousands of users for multiple clients.
 A centralized automated system can save time and effort for both their service engineers and users.

 In the past, all VoIP PBX and handset provisioning was done manually, unless it was a proprietary system.
 It was common for IT engineers to spend long hours setting up a business office due to the tedious task of provisioning each phone.
 This also made the management of the phones a tedious job, as certain phone models were provisioned differently.
 With each addition, move, or change, the provisioning process became longer, more complex, and less manageable.
 It was also difficult to quickly diagnose and isolate bugs and other issues.